-More importantly, both carbon intensity and higher/lower GHG emissions and build this into alignment metrics both aim to measure the impact their climate change risk management strategies as of the insurer on the environment, not the impact methodologies further develop. of the environment on the insurer's business (N.B.
-Even being a snapshot metric, progress reporting although both measures can be argued to be a can help to capture some of the effects of climatetransition risk indicator).
-If insurers want to develop metrics that can be used to steer and manage the related actions executed by companies.
-Based on business and enable climate-related transition and the TCFD 2019 Status Report32, insurance companies displayed the lowest level of disclosure on the physical risks and opportunities to be identified, measured, monitored, managed and reported upon, Metrics and Targets section in comparison to all other then alternative more sophisticated risk metrics will industries, as of 2018.
-There was even a decrease in need to be developed.
-These could take the form of disclosure in comparison to 2016 figures.
-Thus, this project is aligned with the need for better disclosure analysis of the impact on the insurer's business of different climate scenarios as recommended by the in the insurance industry.
-TCFD.
+More importantly, both carbon intensity and alignment metrics both aim to measure the impact of the insurer on the environment, not the impact of the environment on the insurer's business (N.B. although both measures can be argued to be a transition risk indicator).
+If insurers want to develop metrics that can be used to steer and manage the business and enable climate-related transition and physical risks and opportunities to be identified, measured, monitored, managed and reported upon, then alternative more sophisticated risk metrics will need to be developed.
+These could take the form of analysis of the impact on the insurer's business of different climate scenarios as recommended by the TCFD.